Cynary/debian6.01/README.md

      Allows us to use kerberos logins.
 This will be used in the PAM files

+  * *libpam-script* / *encfs*

+     Allows us to run scripts on login with access to auth tokens.
+Used to mount ecrypted homes.

 3. Remove unnecessary packages
   * *wicd*